zendy/shades/docs/composition.md

 )
 ```

-If you want to use multiple generic components without lots of nesting, you can use the `.extends` method on any shades component, like so:
+If you want to use multiple generic components without lots of nesting, you can use the `.extend` method on any shades component, like so:

 ```js
 const FooGeneric = shades.generic({